Moral Luck, Adult Children, Promised Pensions, and More

 Question: Is 'moral luck' a self-contradictory term?
 What does it mean?
 Does it exist?

-Answer, In Brief: Moral luck is a philosophical puzzle about the extent of a person’s responsibility for his actions, their outcomes, and his character—given the pervasive influence of luck.
-It’s a puzzle that can be solved—as I did in my soon-to-be-published dissertation—with an Aristotelian theory of moral responsibility.
+Answer, In Brief: Moral luck is a philosophical puzzle about the extent of a person's responsibility for his actions, their outcomes, and his character--given the pervasive influence of luck.
+It's a puzzle that can be solved--as I did in my soon-to-be-published book, Responsibility & Luck: A Defense of Praise and Blame--with an Aristotelian theory of moral responsibility.

 Question: When should parents refuse to support their adult children?
 Some parents continue to support their 30-year-old and even 40-year-old adult children.
 Usually, these adult children are chronic screw-ups without much interest in improving their lives or even holding down a steady job.
 Are these parents immoral for helping the child?
 Are the parents contributing to his or her problems?
 How can the parents stop in a way that's fair to the dependent child?